[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 7. Settings > IO Devices > Setup > Mouse.

-with this feeder, we will be using the LLHook API (“low level” hook, more on that below) to feed mouse inputs. this is because other API, such as RawInput will not be able to “lock” the mouse INSIDE the screen edges / bounds (of the window or screen’s native resolution) (not to be confused with the “lock” features in this window), because, as mentioned in the optional trivia, it is a relative input mode, so it sends input data to vJoy infinitely, exceeding the maximum value range. once again, a joystick is both a relative and absolute input device, and the XYZ axis is referring to thumbsticks of a joystick, which usually are relative, however, in this case they are, in fact, absolute, unless you have changed their input mode, so the mouse has no virtual boundaries because it is also a relative device of input. if the joystick always has physical boundaries and limitations to how far it is allowed to go, mouse does not. to learn more, i talked about this in the trivia section above.
+with this feeder, we will be using the LLHook API (“low level” hook) to feed mouse inputs. this is because other API, such as RawInput will not be able to “lock” the mouse INSIDE the screen edges / bounds (of the window or screen’s native resolution) (not to be confused with the “lock” features in this window), because, as mentioned in the optional trivia, it is a relative input mode, so it sends input data to vJoy infinitely, exceeding the maximum value range. once again, a joystick is both a relative and absolute input device, and the XYZ axis is referring to thumbsticks of a joystick, which usually are relative, however, in this case they are, in fact, absolute, unless you have changed their input mode, so the mouse has no virtual boundaries because it is also a relative device of input. if the joystick always has physical boundaries and limitations to how far it is allowed to go, mouse does not. to learn more, i talked about this in the trivia section above.

 anyway, unfortunately, i have yet to find a better solution on how to make this better, because using the LLHook API (in this particular feeder) comes at a cost - it is NOT CALIBRATED (unless it is not, but make sure!) !!! this basically means that: 1.
 IT DOES NOT RESPECT NEUTRAL POSITION (centre of the screen), to be precise, it is not directly in the middle of the screen, instead it has “drifted” away to some side. high level API, like XInput, could be better for this matter, but this feeder does not have it. feel free to try another!
 2. it may overflow negative or positive value range (below 0 or over 16384 / 32768 / 65536, e.g. -100% or 200%) - example photo of this situation provided below. in this case it would be easier to somehow limit vJoy’s maximum value range, but i think it is impossible without compiling your own vJoy via its SDK and you will be left with an unsigned driver.
 EDIT: wrong! it would be futile. the value range exceeding problem has to do with input being relative (explained somewhere in this post). if your feeder has an absolute mode for mouse input - use it. nevertheless, luckily, joy.cpl has a calibrate feature, read down below.
 3. moreover, you may have noticed there is no XInput or even DirectInput in this feeder whatsoever, instead we are using an LLHook library, which may or may not be even WORSE than DirectInput API (which is also low level and deprecated, pre 2006 era) !!! you may stop and refer to other feeders if this does not suit your needs, as always.